C-Elegans/stack_emulator/README.md

 and: 0x11, ands the top two values on the stack

+or: 0x12, ors the top two values on the stack

+xor: 0x13, xors the top 2 values on the stack

+lshift: 0x14, shifts the top of the stack left by the second value on the stack

+rshift: 0x15, shifts the top of the stack right by the second value on the stack

 16 bit instructions
+NOTE: THESE MUST BE ALIGNED TO A 16 BIT BOUNDARY the assembler will automatically insert nops to enforce this

 jump: 0x2XXX, reads the 13 bit two's complement displacement and adds it to the instruction pointer